Energy Science Made Simple

 Fig 20 Model demonstrating energy conversion and the carnot ratio

-It is often said that the multi-directional motion of the molecules is more disordered than the directional energy of external energy and this is the reason it can not be entirely converted into external energy.
+It is often said that the multi-directional motion of the molecules is more disordered than the directional energy of external energy and this is the reason it cannot be entirely converted into external energy.
 The concept of entropy, which was discussed in detail in Chapter 22, is largely understood in terms of disorder.
 The gas expansion examined in Chapter 10 is multi-directional energy however and it is considered to be a form of external energy.
 This is proof that multidirectional energy can be "straightened" entirely into external energy without losses in some cases.
 So it is difficult to relate order or disorder with a systems ability to be converted entirely in external energy.
 Because of this it is better to relate to the concept of reversible and irreversible processes.
 A reversible process...is a process which once having taken place, can be reversed back to the original conditions by some sort of process and in doing so leave no change in either the system or the surroundings.
-An irreversible process...is a process which once having taken place, can not be reversed back to the original conditions by some sort of process and in doing so leave no change in either the system or the surroundings.
+An irreversible process...is a process which once having taken place, cannot be reversed back to the original conditions by some sort of process and in doing so leave no change in either the system or the surroundings.
 It is really changes in the total order in the universe that are important.
 External energy can be perfectly stored in many systems that are disorderly, but if there is no change in the degree of disorder in the universe, then the system is reversible.
 This is true as well when working with entropy, the total entropy of a system is usually unimportant, it is rather the change in entropy that is important.

 Fig 21 Low amount of caloric energy made into high amount of caloric energy in an energy transformer